American Retirement Advisors vs. Trajan Wealth

 How many clients does each Trajan Wealth advisor manage?

-Trajan Wealth has approximately 10,633 clients and 38 advisors, which works out to roughly 1 advisor for every 247 clients.
+Trajan Wealth’s March 2026 Form ADV reports 18,370 client accounts and 43 investment adviser representatives across more than 30 offices.
 American Retirement Advisors has 5 dedicated advisors supported by a 6-person planning team, with every client receiving pre-meeting intelligence briefs and proactive outreach.

 Does Trajan Wealth have offices in Las Vegas?